MLOpsGuru/infra-scripts-pro/README.md

 ├── utilities/                              # Cloud backups, bootstrap
 ```

 ---

 ### 🔍 Key Features

 ✅ GitHub Actions CI with lint/test gates
-🔐 Secrets-free scripts, built for secure environments
+🔐 Secrets-free scripts designed for automation use
-📦 Docker + K8s + Terraform ready
+📦 Docker + Kubernetes + Terraform coverage
-📈 Linux health reporting + cost auditing tools
+📈 Health checks, log watchers, and cost estimators
-🧰 Bootstrap utilities for fast setup
+🧰 Setup tools for fast and consistent environments

 ---

 ### 💡 How to Use

-- Scripts are standalone, documented, and modular
-- Use manually or automate via GitHub Actions, cron, or systemd
+- Run standalone, or schedule via GitHub Actions, cron, or systemd
+- Scripts are modular and portable across Linux distros
-- Suitable for real-world use or as starter templates
+- Designed to be dropped into existing infra setups or used as templates

 ---

 ### 🧪 Code Hygiene

-Scripts are:
-- `shellcheck`-compliant (where applicable)
+Planned support for:
+- `shellcheck` (Bash)
-- YAML follows `yamllint` guidelines
+- `yamllint` (CI workflows)
-- Folder and file structure reflect platform team best practices
-- Cross-platform safe (LF line endings via `.gitattributes`)
+- `.gitattributes` + `.gitignore` for cross-platform consistency

 ---

 ### 📬 Contributions

-Contributions welcome — especially improvements based on real-world CI/CD, Kubernetes, or Terraform experience.
+Contributions welcome — especially improvements tested in real-world CI/CD, Kubernetes, or Terraform environments.

 ---

 ### 👨‍💻 Maintainer

-Built as part of a professional DevOps/MLOps portfolio, this repo curates tools that solve real infrastructure needs — fast, safely, and portably.
+Developed and maintained as part of an infrastructure-focused portfolio
+aimed at platform reliability, automation, and delivery engineering.

 🔗 GitHub: [MLOpsGuru](https://github.com/MLOpsGuru)